-In any case, the result is updated when the current capital base of VIG Holding has changed, such as when supplementary capital bonds are called or newly issued.
+In any case, the result is updated when the current capital base of VIG Holding has changed, such as when supplementary capital bonds are called, repurchased prior to maturity or newly issued.

 In addition, the adequacy of the quality and quantity of the current own funds is checked.